Skip to content

 DELVERTEXdelete a vertex and associated edges

-SETEDGEset an edge, linking two vertices
+SETEDGEset an edge between two vertices

-GETGRAPHretreive the entire graph
+GETGRAPHretrieve the entire graph

 ❯ redis-cli -p 6425